observabilitystack/k8s-observability-workshop/cluster-setup/README.md

 This repository holds resources to set up a general workshop cluster.
 Letting workshop participants work on unified and equally powerful servers without any in-workshop software installment hassle is the goal of this project.
-Configuring services on the server on the other hand should be as transparent as possible.
+For the participants, configuring services on the server on the other hand should be as transparent as possible.

 Upon setup, participants